VS-ETH/scinit/README.md

     capabilities:
       - CAP_NET_RAW
 ```
-The configuration(YAML) consists of a program element followed by an array of programs.
+The configuration(YAML) consists of a program element followed by an array of
-In the example above, this would start a `./ping -c 4 google.ch` a single time (`type: onshot`) as
+programs.
+In the example above, this would start a `./ping -c 4 google.ch` a
-`nobody:nogroup` and grant it `CAP_NET_RAW` so that it works without root privileges.
+single time (`type: oneshot`) as `nobody:nogroup` and grant it `CAP_NET_RAW` so
-The only mandatory options from this example are `name` and `path`.
+that it works without root privileges.
+The only mandatory options from this
+example are `name` and `path`.
 Other options are:

 * `user`/`group` These work like uid/gid, except with names.
 If you specify both numeric options and strings, the strings will take precedence
 * `pty` Can be set to `true` to expose a pseudo-TTY to a child process instead of pipes.